 A large stone “Tangled” tower, complete with tiny Rapunzel on top, acts as a centerpiece to the sprawling new brightly-colored village.

-In addition to ornate architecture to gawk at, guests will be drawn to the animated features within Fantasy Faire: Clopin’s Music Box (from “The Hunchback of Notre Dame”) plays music with dancing characters at the turn of a crank while Figaro the cat (from “Pinocchio”) occasionally wakes up from a nap, startled by a nearby caged bird.
+In addition to ornate architecture to gawk at, Guests will be drawn to the animated features within Fantasy Faire: Clopin’s Music Box (from “The Hunchback of Notre Dame”) plays music with dancing characters the turn of a crank.
+At the same time, Figaro the cat (from “Pinocchio”) occasionally wakes up from a nap, startled by a nearby caged bird.

 Video: Figaro animatronic figure in Fantasy Faire